-This Anti-Harassment Policy outlines our expectations for those who participate in any capacity at sanctioned AIPG events, as well as the consequences for unacceptable behavior.
+This Code of Conduct Policy outlines our expectations for those who participate in any capacity at sanctioned AIPG events, as well as the consequences for unacceptable behavior.

 AIPG expects all participants in AIPG events to create safe and positive experiences for everyone.

 “Participant” in this policy refers to anyone present at AIPG events, including all attendees, members, vendors, exhibitors, contractors, staff, and venue staff.

 We expect all participants at AIPG events (attendees, members, vendors, exhibitors, contractors, staff, and venue staff) to abide by this Code of Conduct Policy in all venues and at all AIPG events, including ancillary events and official and unofficial social gatherings.

 Unacceptable behaviors include, but are not limited to: